Our Commitment to Responsible Tourism

 ◦ Turn off the lights when you leave the room and close the door behind you.

-◦ Buy local and check out our location section for a number of great shops.
+◦ Buy local and check out our experiences section for a number of great shops.

 We are enthusiastic and committed to being environmentally-conscious, and love learning new ways in which we can make a difference.
 This is part of our ethos of ‘improving a little every day’.
 We would be delighted to hear of any suggestions you may have to help us continue our efforts.